hacktoon/nami/README.md

 - Dungeon types and levels like cat quest
   - dungeons at high level like 79
 - Add city ruins on dry rivers or dry land
-- Start a fill to determine city area
 - create junction points between two route points to set midpath detours
   - follow road and calc nearest junction start